tidev/alloy-devkit/packages/alloy-compiler/README.md

 - `compileConfig`
   - Type: `object`

-  Configuration that will be passed to the newly created Alloy compiler.
+  Configuration that will be passed to the Alloy compiler.

   You can either pass an object returned by [`createCompileConfig`](#createCompileConfig) or directly pass the same options accepted by that function.
+The config object will then be created from the passed options.

 - `webpack`
   - Type: `boolean`